Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 2. It is called in "EXECUTE" phase by the SessionManager
 if it made a partial display update request.
 In this phase it draws to a rectangular update area of the screen it had requested.
+### An activity-handler's activity specific data
+An activity-handler typically has some activity specific data that it manipulates.
+Data structures for this activity-specific data are designed
+and stored in an ActivityHandlerExtension structure.
+The base ActivityHandler structure contains a ptr to a union of ActivityHandlerExtension structs.
+A specific ActivityHandler defines their own ActivityHandlerExtension struct
+and adds it to this union.
+Since the base ActivityHandler struct is passed to the intent-handler functions
+All intent-handlers of an activity-handler can access activity-specific data through it.

 ### Illustration: EngageUI in action
 ![Alt Text](https://hex-map.khitchdee.net/EngageUI-illustration.png?v08-23-2022)